Bank Audit &

 1:50 PM - 2:05 PM

 Breakout I: ERM and Internal Audit Transformation: World Class Collaboration and Delivery

 Mark Pappas, EVP & Chief Risk Officer, Amalgamated Bank

 Sherry Williams, Chief Audit Executive, Amalgamated Bank

 This session provides an overview of the maturity of ERM in financial services, transformation of internal auditing for future expectations and the importance and value of having two highly performing ERM and IA teams collaborating to add value and input on strategic goals.

-Breakout IV: The Latest Liability Trends Facing Bank Directors & Officers
+Breakout II: The Latest Liability Trends Facing Bank Directors & Officers

 Dennis Gustafson, Principal & Financial Institutions Practice Leader, Armfield, Harrison &

 The most recent litigation and claims circumstances facing community banks and their directors and officers is examined in this interactive session.
 This session looks at the new debit card, social engineering and cyber loss scenarios, as well as the potential impact of the #MeToo movement.
 Attendees walk away with a tangible “top 10” list of D&O liability coverage improvements to keep current with the ever-changing claims environment.